The Gospel According to Coco Chanel: Life Lessons from the World’s Most Elegant Woman

 Published: Sep 30, 2015

 Karen Karbo gets Chanel.
 In her short (240 pages) and addictive “The Gospel According to Coco Chanel: Life Lessons from the World’s Most Elegant Woman,” Karbo lays out what it means to be Chanel and what it means to be a woman who admires Chanel.
 Karbo is the granddaughter of Emilia Karbowski, known as “Luna of California” for the clothes she designed for the wives of movie moguls in the 1950s.
 She notes, “I am the average consumer.”
 She looks for Chanel jackets on eBay.
 And she writes as if she’s having a conversation with a close friend over double-shot lattes.
-[To buy the paperback from Amazon, click here.
+[To buy the book from Amazon, click here.
 For the Kindle edition, click here.]

 Who is Chanel to Karbo?